SolariusScorch/Final-Mod-Pack/FinalModPack_readme.txt

 I will do maintenance on the mod, and might add something new if I feel like it, but no promises - I am working on some other projects (mainly The X-Com Files, which is Final Mod Pack's younger, much bigger sibling).

 CHANGELOG:
 : 1 new Urban map (by Dioxine).
 1 new Rocks map (by Dioxine).
 1 new Port map (by Dioxine) and enabled huge maps in the script.
 3 new Commercial maps (by Dioxine) and enabled huge maps in the script.
+Minor fixes.
 3.7: Forest/Winter Marsh fixes (by Dioxine).
 1 new Postindustrial map (by Dioxine).
 3.6: 6 new Port maps (1 by Dioxine).
 3 new Commercial maps (2 by Dioxine).
 1 new Polar map.
 Removed duplicate strings.
 Fixed civilian list in Native Urban.
 Minor fixes.
 3.5a: Minor fixes.